 To teach me and everyone else a little more about everything on the farm, Floating Farm places a ‘Wednesday Fact’ on Facebook and Instagram every Wednesday.
 In the Wednesday facts, farmer Albert briefly tells something about the cows, the feed or the machines used on the farm.
 The facts are brief, informative and offer a closer look at the farm.

 I was familiar with different types of milk, but as a city girl, I had never heard of raw milk.
 Therefore, it is all the more fun that visitors will soon be able to buy and taste this at Floating Farm.
 Raw milk tastes very full and creamy.
 In addition to raw milk, pasteurized milk is also sold on the farm.
-Floating Farm is open to visitors from Friday 28 June.
+Floating Farm is now open to visitors.
 Are you coming to visit soon?
 Check the website for more info.

 About the writer